RaviTambade/SDM/UserStory.md

 Keep in mind that the need for many of these stories are likely to come up only when UX/UI discussions happen.
 So it’s quite possible that none of these stories show up when the Product Owner does the first round of user story mapping with the product stakeholders.

-Here is an example: “As a customer, I need to be informed of the benefits of the loyalty program so that I benefit from the program.”
+<p> <b>“As a customer, I need to be informed of the benefits of the loyalty program so that I benefit from the program.</b></p>

-### Acceptance criteria:
+Acceptance criteria:
 1) The loyalty program benefits needs to be displayed as a banner over the header.
 2) It should be possible to configure via the administration console the date range during which this banner needs to be displayed.
 The user should be mandated to enter both the ‘from’ and ‘to’ dates for the date range.
  The banner should automatically appear and disappear according to the date range.
 3) It should be possible to configure the banner such that it is personalized for each user.
 The following four user segments should be available for this configuration.